vitaly-t/custom-string-formatter/README.md

 ## Self-Reference

-When a property starts with `this` (case-sensitive), the parser treats it as the reference to the parameter object itself.
+When a property chain starts with `this` (case-sensitive), the parser treats it as the reference to the parameter object itself.

 It is to avoid wrapping the parameter object into another object when you want to format that object itself.